Tibbetts Brook Park: Attractions

-Tibbetts was known for its 412 x 125 ft pool which in June 2011 reopened as a state of the art saline water park featuring a river, various sprays and waterfalls, waterslides, and a small lap pool enclosed amist the rest of the water park.
+Tibbetts was known for its 412 x 125 ft pool which in June 2011 reopened as a state of the art saline water park featuring a river, various sprays and waterfalls, waterslides, and a small lap pool enclosed amidst the rest of the water park.
 The numerous walking/hiking trails include part of the 14 mi South County Trailway which runs near the western side of the park, and part of the Croton Aqueduct Trail.
 Tibbets also has a miniature golf course, ice skating/skiing (winter), two artificial lakes for fishing, playgrounds and camp sites along with tennis, soccer, football, and baseball facilities.

 The park is open 7-days a week from 8 am until dusk.